-*: Expressed in measured 14C years BP (not corrected for reservoir effect)
+*Expressed in measured 14C years BP (not corrected for reservoir effect).

-**: Dates have a broad 2-S range and the estimated dates of the shells are placed in the active phase of the Oer-IJ (600 – 400 BC).
+**Dates have a broad 2-sigma range and the estimated dates of the shells are placed in the active phase of the Oer-IJ (600 – 400 BC).

 Palaeolandscape implication: The base of the peat layer on the western side of the coastal barrier of Uitgeest at a depth of around 2 m –NAP was dated at about 2465 BC.
 This indicates that at this time the seaward side of the barrier of Uitgeest was protected from the sea by beach sands and barriers.